Live chat might feel like a big commitment, but the juice is worth the squeeze. (In other words, live chat support is well worth the effort.)

 42 seconds is not a lot of time, which is great considering 66% of customers expect near-instant responses to questions.
 Customers who pick up the phone to solve an issue will still be selecting 1 for English or 2 for español when the average live chat customer has gotten their problem solved.

-Want to learn more about other instant-messaging channels like social media DMs, SMS texting, Facebook Messenger, and WhatsApp?
+Want to learn more about other instant-messaging channels like social media DMs, SMS texting support, Facebook Messenger, and WhatsApp?
 Check out the individual links above or our post on customer support messaging.

 Live chat still allows teams to use templates and automation